 IMA instituted a VSAT-linked system that tracks daily internet availability in each of the ASSP zones, helping monitor health facilities’ ability to submit data using DHIS2 and establish baseline internet access for any future projects.

-Three VSAT installation and maintenance trainings were conducted to train provincial technicians who now serve more remote parts of ASSP-supported provinces.
-All health zones were switched to a new internet service provider.
-The new set-up offers unlimited internet connection to four pre-approved computers and laptops operating in the health zone office.
+ASSP conducted three VSAT installation and maintenance trainings for provincial technicians.
+They now serve more remote parts of ASSP-supported provinces.
+All health zones have been switched to a new internet service provider.
+The new set-up offers an unlimited internet connection.
+But only to four pre-approved computers and laptops operating in the health zone office.

-In addition to supporting the routine health information system, the ASSP team has also provided surveillance and data management support for outbreak response.
+The ASSP team has also provided surveillance and data management support for outbreak response.
 In May 2018, four members of the ASSP staff were requested by the Ministry of Health to support critical Ebola data visualization work.
-This work included support to set up the electronic database to capture patient and contact data, and to facilitate the production of line listing and data dashboards to support on-going monitoring of the outbreak.
+This work included support to set up the electronic database to capture patient and contact data.
+They also facilitated the production of line listing and data dashboards to support on-going monitoring of the outbreak.

 Available for Download

 London School of Hygiene & Tropical Medicine Health Policy and Planning: How the introduction of a human resources information system helped the Democratic Republic of Congo to mobilise domestic resources for an improved health workforce (link)